Some links in this post may be affiliate links

 The flowers in Coral Berry are bright red to red-violet, bell-shaped and appear in winter.

-Winter Bells is a trailing plant whose stems can reach upto 3 ft long.
+Winter Bells is a trailing plant whose stems can reach upto 3 feet long.
+It is among the best hanging succulents for indoors.

 The American Society for the Prevention of Cruelty to Animals (ASPCA) has listed Kalanchoe Plants as toxic to animals.
 They contain Calcium glycosides which are toxic to animals.
 Keep the plants away from the reach of children and pets to avoid any mishaps.

-Trailing Kalanchoe (Kalanchoe uniflora) blossoms in bright light with some 4-6 hours of direct sunlight, moderate warmth and moderately moist, rich, loose, free-draining soil coupled with fortnightly feeding during the growing season.
+Trailing Kalanchoe (Kalanchoe uniflora) blooms in bright light with some 4-6 hours of direct sunlight, moderate warmth of 18-280C, average humidity of 50-55% and moderately moist, fertile, loose, free-draining, succulents potting soil coupled with fortnightly feeding during the growing season.

 Kalanchoe uniflora requires annual repotting at the beginning of the growing season.
 Pruning is needed to keep it neat as well as promote flowering.
 Keep on reading for more on these growing conditions and how to achieve them.